Independent Green Voice: 2021 Scottish Parliament election

 2021 Scottish Parliament election and the party's surprise performance, there were suggestions that voters may have confused IGV with the Scottish Greens and voted for IGV in error.

 The Scottish Greens were 1,000 votes short of gaining a list seat in Glasgow (where IGV received 2,210 votes) and 100 votes short of gaining one in South Scotland (where IGV received 1,690 votes).

 The Scottish Greens reported that they had complained to the Electoral Commission about the name when IGV was first registered, although reports note they did not raise concerns about the emblem prior to the election.

 On 22 May 2021, the Electoral Commission ruled out a review of the name or emblem, stating "No concerns were raised with us in relation to this application to add an emblem to a long-registered party.
-We are satisfied that there are clear and sufficient differences betwee the two party's registered names, descriptions and emblems to avoid confusion."
+We are satisfied that there are clear and sufficient differences between the two party's registered names, descriptions and emblems to avoid confusion."

+It was disclosed in 2026 that the Commission's then-CEO, Bob Posner, raised concerns internally about whether IGV's identification could be perceived to pose a risk of confusing voters, and—following the results of 2021 election—questioned if an "internal prompt objective review" of the party's registration should take place.
+It was reported that this view was objected to by other senior officials within the organisation—one of which deemed the issue a 'borderline case'—with Posner separately expressing that the similarity of the emblems "does not mean that voters were actually confused or misled."

+2024 Hillhead by-election

+The party stood in a by-election in Hillhead, a ward of Glasgow City Council, in April 2024, with the Scottish Greens stating IGV was "masquerading as a green voice".
+Ballot Box Scotlands Allan Faulds stated that the dynamics of the ranked-choice voting system in place would prevent any attempts by IGV from stymieing the Greens' chances in the seat, as "any genuinely confused voters" would be likely to rank the IGV first and Greens second, and that "since IGV will drop out very early on that is to all intents and purposes as good as" ranking the Greens first regardless.
+The by-election was won by the Green candidate after seven counts of preference flows, with the IGV present in the first three counts and registering enough votes in each to prevent the Green candidate from ranking first in those.